ovh/docs/pages/web/hosting/how_to_upgrade_web_hosting_offer/guide.en-ie.md

 #### 3 - Web Cloud Databases

-If you are using the [Web Cloud Databases](/pages/web/clouddb/starting_with_clouddb#clouddb-server-activation-included-with-your-web-hosting-plan) solution included with your [Performance](https://www.ovhcloud.com/en-ie/web-hosting/performance-offer/) hosting plan, and you wish to switch your hosting plan to a [Professional](https://www.ovhcloud.com/en-ie/web-hosting/professional-offer/) solution, go to the `Hosting plans`{.action} section in your Control Panel.<br>
+If you are using the [Web Cloud Databases](/pages/web/clouddb/starting_with_clouddb#clouddb-server-activation-included-with-your-web-hosting-plan) solution included with your [Performance](https://www.ovhcloud.com/en-ie/web-hosting/performance-offer/) hosting plan, and you wish to switch your hosting plan to a [Pro](https://www.ovhcloud.com/en-ie/web-hosting/professional-offer/) solution, go to the `Hosting plans`{.action} section in your Control Panel.<br>
 Click the `... `{.action} button in the `Private database`{.action} section, then `Detach`{.action}.

 ![Web Cloud Databases](images/clouddb.png){.thumbnail}

 With this action, you can order a Web Cloud Databases solution independent of your *Performance* subscription.
 Your server data will be stored.

-If you do not want to keep this data, you can also delete your Private SQL before going to the *Professional* offer:
+If you do not want to keep this data, you can also delete your Private SQL before going to the *Pro* offer:

 1. Back up your data by following the instructions in this [guide](/pages/web/clouddb/save-export-on-database-server).<br>
 2. Delete your Web Cloud Databases server via your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie).
 To do this, click on your name in the top right-hand corner, then `Service management`{.action}.
 Then click on the `...`{.action} button to the right of the row concerned, then `Delete my Private SQL hosting service`{.action}.